Skip to Content

 One Month Italy Itinerary with Kids

-We loved family vacation to Italy and couldn’t be happier with how we spent our 4-weeks in Italy with kids.
+We loved our family vacation to Italy and couldn’t be happier with how we spent our 4-weeks in Italy with kids.
 Our Italy itinerary gave us sufficient time to explore each area and find some of the best things to do in Italy with kids.

 Days 1-8: Rome with Kids